 HDPE and PP Sheets: What Are They?

 The term HDPE refers to High-Density Polyethylene, a polyethylene thermoplastic manufactured by using petroleum.
 It has more tensile strength and intermolecular force due to little branching at its molecular level.
-These plastics consist of a string and inflexible plastic that has a color similar to milk.
+These plastics consist of a string and inflexible plastic that has a colour similar to milk.
 These plastics are free from synthetic organic chemicals such as Bisphenol A or BPA and hence have significant uses in packaging personal care products and beverages.
-The HDPE plastic sheets are highly durable and never splinters or rot.
+The HDPE plastic sheets are highly durable and never splinter or rot.
 Besides being highly tensile, they are corrosion resistant and hence used in a wide range of applications.
-HDPE plastics do not absorb harmful bacteria, and therefore it is ideal for using them in the food industry.
+HDPE plastics do not absorb harmful bacteria, so it is ideal to use them in the food industry.

 In short, polypropylene, or PP, is a translucent, semi-rigid polymer belonging to the environment-friendly polyolefin family.
 Manufacturers derive the PP sheets after combining propylene monomers.
-PP sheets are thermoplastics that find their usage in different applications, such as packaging consumer goods and manufacturing unique textiles and devices.
+PP sheets are thermoplastics used in different applications, such as packaging consumer goods and manufacturing unique textiles and devices.
 Paul Hogan and Robert Banks, a couple of Philips petroleum scientists, were the first to polymerize the PP sheets in 1951.
-Later on, Natta and Rehn, the Italian and German scientists, worked on polymerizing the sheets.
+Later, the Italian and German scientists Natta and Rehn worked on polymerizing the sheets.

-The PP sheets offer an outstanding combination of physical, chemical, electrical, mechanical, and thermal properties.
-Besides, they possess lower impact strength and superior tensile strength, and working temperature than polyethylene.
+The PP sheets offer outstanding physical, chemical, electrical, mechanical, and thermal properties.
+Besides, they possess lower impact strength, superior tensile strength, and working temperature than polyethylene.

 The Difference in Their Properties